Things to Do at the Sacajawea Center

 Interpretive Center and Gift Shop

 The Outdoor School provides hands-on ancestral living experiences and education.
-This is a wonderful opportunity to relive the past in a picturesque setting.
+From flint knapping spear heads to weaving cattail baskets, this is a wonderful opportunity to relive the past in a picturesque setting.

 Meriwether Theatre and Outdoor Amphitheater